Skip to main content

 In small classes and amazing field experiences, you’ll work closely with the outstanding faculty of our School of Education, which includes nationally recognized experts in elementary education.
 You’ll learn to support and challenge children in all their glorious variety, study the most advanced teaching techniques and technologies, and examine the subtleties of child development.
 You’ll explore the roles of class, race, gender, ethnicity and culture in shaping the everyday realities of elementary school classrooms.
 You’ll begin your teaching career with a profound appreciation of the profession’s key values of scholarship, leadership and service.

-Get ready for success
+Get Ready for Success

 This program fully meets the licensure requirements of the Illinois State Board of Education.
 It will prepare you to launch a successful teaching career in any public or private elementary school in Illinois.
 You’ll have the option of completing a minor or endorsement in one of three high-need areas: special education, English language learners, or mathematics education.
 You can combine academic study with compassionate service to people in need through the university’s community-based learning program.
 You also can immerse yourself in a different society and culture through our study-abroad program.
 You’ll have your choice of programs on four continents.